 C. Patrice Ares-Christian is a graduate student earning her Ph.D. in Asian American and African American literature.
 She is a lifelong writer and lover of trees.
 She is also an unashamed bibliophile.
 If you know her long enough, chances are you will hear her burst into random bits of song.
 She also loves to garden […]Read more "Listen"

 Jon Riccio is a PhD candidate and composition instructor at the University of Southern Mississippi’s Center for Writers.
 His work has appeared in apt, Booth, Cleaver, Hawai’i Review, Switchback, The Volta, and Waxwing, among others.
 He received his MFA from the University of Arizona.
 Beauty Sonnet Under DJT The Donald’s prayer breakfast berating defiance— rosaries […]Read more "Beauty Sonnet Under DJT"

 Benjamin Abel lives in Coastal North Carolina.
 Reader.
 Writer.
 Student.
 Teacher.
 Author’s note: “I wrote this after years of trying to figure out how to describe watching rain drops strike the ocean surface, from beneath the waves” Drop A world erupts from the heavens, cast down from its waft through veins of invisible.
 The never perfect […]Read more "Drop"

 Mark Jackley‘s work has appeared in Fifth Wednesday, Sugar House Review, Natural Bridge and other journals.
 His new book of poems On the Edge of a Very Small Town is available for free via email request.
-All The Hungry Years “I was obsessed with Dickinson.
-A professor gave me her collected poems, three volumes in a […]Read more "All The Hungry Years"
+Visitant will be featuring a selection of poem from On the Edge of a Very Small Town in the coming […]Read more "A Year Later"